What Should I Do If I’m Failing a Class?

 4. Build a Study and Time Management Plan

-• Attend tutoring sessions or study groups
+• Tutoring sessions or study groups

 5. Seek Extra Support

-• Study groups or class forums
+• Join study groups or class forums

-• Counseling or academic advisors
+• Try peer tutoring or academic advisors

-• Friends or family for encouragement
+• Lean on friends or family for encouragement

 Check out our guide on What to Do If Your Grades Are Slipping for more long-term strategies.